 Despite all the theatrics around the reading of the verdict– No cellphones!
 Reporters dashing out old school style to file their stories, fedoras flying!–the actual verdict itself does not come as a surprise to anyone except maybe the DOJ’s attorneys.
 And even they must have realized their case was pretty weak.

-If nothing else, given how much runway had been cleared to allow the very conservative Sinclair Broadcast group, owner of a network-sized passel of local affiliates, to merge with Tribune Media and create an even large passel–and given that the DOJ had not really been able to show how the merger might hurt consumers (it won’t–it might hurt other networks, but consumers will come out fine)– there wasn’t a whole lot of leg for them to stand on.
+If nothing else, given how much runway had been cleared to allow the very conservative Sinclair Broadcast group, owner of a network-sized passel of local affiliates, to merge with Tribune Media and create an even larger passel–and given that the DOJ had not really been able to show how the merger might hurt consumers (it won’t–it might hurt other networks, but consumers will come out fine)– there wasn’t a whole lot of leg for them to stand on.

 There are the more obvious ramifications, like putting Comcast back into play as a bidder for Fox, and then there are the less obvious ones.